27 September 2022 | ENROL NOW

 ABOUT THE COURSE

-- Understand the importance and relevance of Indigenous cultural competency, diversity and unconscious bias in the workplace, and its effects on leadership and workplace effectiveness.
+- Identify the relevance and impacts of diversity, unconscious bias, and Indigenous cultural competency in our CHPs, and on leadership and workplace effectiveness.

 Who Should Attend